 - Put the screens on hold.
 Instead of heading right for the TV or game console after dinner, make that family activity time.
 Take a walk, practice a sport, or play a game of hide-and-seek.

 - Tune into fitness during TV time.
 Walk or jog in place or on a treadmill, lift weights, or do yoga while you watch your favorite shows.
-Break up a TV binge with a 10-minute activity session between episodes.
+Break up a TV binge with a bit of activity between episodes.
 Or challenge each other to see who can do the most burpees, push-ups or jumping jacks during commercial breaks.

 - Shake up your family’s after-school/after-work routine.
 Join your kids for a bike ride or shoot some hoops before starting on homework and chores.
 You’ll all feel better and think better.